 Our consolidated financial statements include the accounts of our controlled investments and those investments that meet the criteria of a variable interest entity where we are the primary beneficiary.
-In accordance with the American Institute of Certified Public Accountants' Statement of Position 78-9 "Accounting for Investments in Real Estate Ventures" as amended by FASB Staff Position SOP 78-9-1 "Interaction of AICPA Statement of Position 78-9 and EITF Issue No. 04-5" and Emerging Issues Task Force Issue 96-16, "Investor's Accounting for an Investee When the Investor Has a Majority of the Voting Interest but the Minority Shareholder or Shareholders Have Certain Approval or Veto Rights", we account for our unconsolidated investments in LLCs which we do not control using the equity method of accounting.
+In accordance with the American Institute of Certified Public

+Accountants' Statement of Position 78-9 "Accounting for Investments in Real Estate Ventures" as amended by FASB Staff Position SOP 78-9-1 "Interaction of AICPA Statement of Position 78-9 and EITF Issue No. 04-5" and Emerging Issues Task Force Issue 96-16, "Investor's Accounting for an Investee When the Investor Has a Majority of the Voting Interest but the Minority Shareholder or Shareholders Have Certain Approval or Veto Rights", we account for our unconsolidated investments in LLCs in which we do not have control using the equity method of accounting.
 The third-party members in these investments have equal voting rights with regard to issues such as, but not limited to: (i) divestiture of property; (ii) annual budget approval, and; (iii) financing commitments.
 These investments, which represent 33% to 99% non-controlling ownership interests, are recorded initially at our cost and subsequently adjusted for our net equity in the net income, cash contributions to, and distributions from, the investments.
 Pursuant to certain agreements, allocations of profits and losses of some of the LLC investments may be allocated disproportionately as compared to ownership interests after specified preferred return rate thresholds have been satisfied.

-Pursuant to the provisions of FIN 46R, two LLCs in which we own non-controlling equity ownership interests of 95% and 98% are considered to be variable interest entities and are consolidated in our results of operations since we are the primary beneficiary.
+Pursuant to the provisions of FIN 46R (as defined below), Palmdale Medical Properties, in which we own a 95% non-controlling equity ownership interest, and 653 Town Center Phase II, in which we own a 98% non-controlling equity ownership interest, are both considered to be variable interest entities and are consolidated in our results of operations since we are the primary beneficiary.
 The other LLCs in which we hold various non-controlling ownership interests are not variable interest entities and therefore are not subject to the consolidation requirements of FIN 46R.

 Rental income is recorded by our consolidated and unconsolidated MOBs relating to leases in excess of one year in length using the straight-line method under which contractual rents are recognized evenly over the lease term regardless of when payments are due.
 The amount of rental revenue resulting from straight-line rent adjustments is dependent on many factors, including the nature and amount of any rental concessions granted to new tenants, scheduled rent increases under existing leases, as well as the acquisition and sales of properties that have existing in-place leases with terms in excess of one year.
 As a result, the straight-line adjustments to rental revenue may vary from period-to-period.
-Pursuant to certain agreements, allocations of profits and losses of some of the LLC investments may be allocated disproportionately as compared to ownership interest after specified preferred return rate thresholds have been satisfied.

-As of June 30, 2008, we had investments or commitments in twenty-seven LLCs, twenty-five of which are accounted for by the equity method and two that are consolidated.
+As of September 30, 2008, we had investments or commitments in twenty-eight LLCs, twenty-six of which are accounted for by the equity method and two, as mentioned above, that are consolidated.
 The following tables represent summarized financial and other information related to the LLCs which were accounted for under the equity method: